 If you choose a simplified issue policy, you will likely receive a telephone interview with the insurance company’s underwriting staff to clarify some of the questions you answered on your application.

-This step is easy.
-You must answer honestly and don’t volunteer information they don’t ask about.
+You must answer honestly and do not give information they never ask about.

 - Health history